Universal 360: A Cinesphere Spectacular

 Universal 360: A Cinesphere Spectacular was a fireworks show attraction located at Universal Studios Florida.
 It replaced the Dynamite Nights Stunt Spectacular, and featured famous scenes from Universal Pictures' films projected onto four large inflated domes in a lagoon located in the center of the park.
 The show generally took place at the hour of the park's closing.
-It was directed by John Landis, whose other works include The Blues Brothers and An American Werewolf in London.
+It was directed by John Landis, a filmmaker whose other works include The Blues Brothers and An American Werewolf in London.
+During New Years Eve celebrations, the show is directed by a woman instead (However, During the 2007-2008 event, the director went back to John Landis after Auld Lane Syne was finished).
 In 2009, the show was edited and some shorter scenes were removed and replaced by other clips.

 The show operated during major events and holidays including Easter, The 4th of July, Labor Day, Christmas and New Year's Eve.
 The spheres in the lagoon are usually removed for refurbishment during off-peak seasons.

 History

 Dynamite Nights Stunt Spectacular opened with the park on June 7, 1990.
 The live stunt show was located on the Lagoon in the center of Universal Studios Florida.
 The show was themed around Miami Vice and featured a variety of pyrotechnics mixed with explosions and live actors on jet skis.
 Dynamite Nights Stunt Spectacular was discontinued on February 10, 2000.
 Many of the props and sets in the show still remained in place until July 1, 2006, when the show was replaced by Universal 360: A Cinesphere Spectacular.